What is the String-Along Project?

 Four authors responded to the call: Max Booth III, Jake Cesarone, Jessie Masoner, and Neal James.
 Weaver provided a simple premise and the first chapter, and with that they were off writing chapters with the only guideline being that each submission had to be about 2,000 words in length.

-Almost magically, the styles of the different authors seemed to meld into one.
+Magically, the styles of the different authors seemed to meld into one.
 The story wasn’t strangely disjointed and incoherent, but it moved with a common thread and purpose.
 It was as if all five authors instantly understood where they were headed.

 If you’re an author and the String-Along concept appeals to you, then join us online and maybe you can take part in the next String-Along story.
 We hope you enjoy our little tirade.